 You can mix and knead the dough by hand if you don't have access to a stand mixer.

 Bagel dough fermentation consists of several steps.
-First, the dough undergoes a one-hour bulk fermentation at room temperature.
+First, the dough undergoes a one-hour to an hour-and-a-half bulk fermentation at room temperature.
 Next, the dough is shaped into balls and cold-retarded in the fridge for an hour.

-You will not see much of a rise during cold retarding but this is normal.
+You will not see much rise during cold retarding, but this is normal.
 The dough will have an opportunity to rise more during the next steps.